alinsjs/docs/guide/intro.md

 ## What are Alins?

 Alins is the abbreviation of All-in-js.
 Alins is an extremely pure, simple and elegant Web UI framework.
-Adhering to the development philosophy of 0-API and Less is More, it aims to help developers get rid of the complicated API calling dilemma of UI framework and develop high-performance responsive web applications in the most intuitive, pure and closest to vanillajs development method.
+Adhering to the development philosophy of 0-API and Less is More, it aims to help developers get rid of the complicated API calling dilemma of UI framework and develop high-performance reactive web applications in the most intuitive, pure and closest to vanillajs development method.
 At the same time, it has a very small packaging volume.

 You only need to understand the writing rules of jsx (similar to html syntax) and you can develop alins web applications with almost no obstacles.
 Here is a basic Counter example: